Five Safe Exercises for Herniated Disk Back Pain

 5. Bird- Dog

 This exercise promotes good posture by working the deep spinal muscles and increasing low back muscle stabilization.
+Engaging your abdominal muscles during this exercise is crucial for promoting spinal alignment and stability.
 Doing this exercise will prevent future herniated disks by working up to better posture.

-To do this exercise, start on your hands and knees.
+To do this exercise, start on your hands and knees with your knees bent and hands directly under your shoulders to ensure proper alignment.
 Make sure your shoulders are correctly aligned with your hands and your knees with your hips.
 Start by reaching out with your left arm and keeping it aligned with your torso.
 At the same time, kick your right leg out while keeping it aligned with your torso.
 Hold this position for a few pauses and return to your starting position.
 Continue with the opposite side.
 Alternate each side ten times for three rounds.
-This exercise is best when it is done slow and controlled.
+This exercise is best when it is done in a slow and controlled manner to maximize its benefits and minimize the risk of injury.

 Consult a Spine Specialist for a Complete Exercise Routine to Relieve Herniated Disk Back Pain

 If you are feeling pain due to a herniated disk, consult the local expert spine specialists at NJ Spine and Orthopedic to receive guidance and care specific to your situation.
-Our caring spine specialists create personalized treatment plans and exercise programs to ensure you are on your way to recovery and remain pain-free.
-To schedule an appointment with a local spine specialist in your area, please call (866) 272 9271 or fill out our contact form.
+Our caring spine specialists create personalized treatment plans and exercise programs, including physical therapy, to ensure you are on your way to recovery and remain pain-free.
+To schedule an appointment with a local spine specialist in your area, please call (866) 553-0612 or fill out our contact form.

 Related Blog Posts